clairedavid/intro_to_ml/trees/dt_2_cart_algorithm.md

 ````

-One of the greatest strength of decision tree is the fact very few assumptions about the training data are made.
-It differs from linear or polynomial models where we need to know beforehand that the data can be fit with either linear or polynomial function.
+One of the greatest strengths of decision trees is that they make very few assumptions about the training data.
+This differs from linear or polynomial models, where we need to know beforehand that the data can be fit with either a linear or a polynomial function.

 Another advantage: feature scaling is not necessary.
 No need to standardize the dataset beforehand.